 And more importantly, The DigiDestined in the last episode.
 Of course, Kari and T.K. are back for Digimon Adventure 02, and most of the others stay somewhat in contact with the Digital World by helping the new crop of DigiDestined - though they no longer have control of their original Digimon partners.

 Both the anime adaptation and the manga end with Kenshiro leaving his sidekicks Bat and Lin to wander alone.

 The very first story also has a moment like this, when Kenshiro leaves the village after saving Lin from Zeed.

 Dragon Ball Z did this twice when attempting to end the story for good.
-The end of GT also had this.
+Only GT's actually stuck.

 This trick is being pulled half-way through the Air anime, where Michiru disappears after Minagi's mom starts remembering her surviving daughter, since Michiru is a fragment of a dream created by Minagi and a manifestation of how Minagi sees her deceased little sister.
 It still doesn't really explain though why she had to just vanish, especially since she first hangs around for still another day after her nature is revealed, during which Minagi's mom accepts her as her daughter's friend.
 Obviously the makers of the series wanted to squeeze as many tears out of it as possible - as if the ending wasn't sad enough already.